-We present mGRADE, a hybrid-memory architecture engineered to solve the current challenges hindering the time-scale agnostic processing of sequences on resource-constrained embedded systems.
-Our design is grounded in formal derivations that demonstrate its capacity to model not only short-term dynamics but also long-range signal dependencies.
-We characterize the functional specification of each component: the temporal convolution module serves as a short-term cache for delayed inputs, providing effective representations for reconstructing dynamical state spaces from limited observations, while the gated recurrent unit maintains an efficient compressed signal history.
+We present \gls{mgrade}, a hybrid-memory architecture designed for real-time multi-timescale sequence processing with edge-compatible memory efficiency.
+Our design is grounded in formal proofs and experimental evidence that demonstrate \gls{mgrade}'s capacity to model not only short-term dynamics, but also long-range dependencies.
+We characterize the functional complementarity of each component: the learnable spacings in the convolution are a short-term cache for delayed inputs, enabling parameter-efficient reconstruction of dynamical system geometries from partial observations, while the gated recurrent component maintains a selectively compressed long-term history of the input.

-We complement these theoretical arguments with (1) a comprehensive analysis of each component's memory footprint beyond simple parameter counting and (2) an empirical evaluation of mGRADE's capabilities on several sequence modeling benchmarks.
-The latter demonstrates competitive performance with improved memory efficiency compared to existing approaches.
-This is achieved by strategically using more parameters while buffering fewer inputs or activations than TCNs.